mindboard/indesign-extendscript/README.md

 ## LICENSE

-MIT.
+MIT LICENSE.
 See details in LICENSE file.